recommended cameras

 In any case, buy a used camera unless you have good reason to buy a new one.
 There are plenty of excellent cameras available used, often which already include a large memory card and extra battery.
 It seems preferable to simply recycle, but there are other good reasons to prefer older equipment.

 Marketing departments must move merchandise, and more megapixels means more sales.
-The truth remains that these cameras have tiny sensors, and adding more pixels (without adding more area) necessarily increases noise and power consumption (so don’t believe the hype).
-Fortunately, some (see Fuji F-series below) are finally breaking away from the pixel-count race, and instead optimising for faster response (less noise) which means better pictures, especially in low light.
+The truth remains that these cameras have tiny sensors, and adding more pixels (without adding more area) necessarily increases noise and power consumption (so don't believe the hype).
+Some abandoned the pixel-count race (see Fuji F-series below), and instead optimised for faster response (less noise) which means better pictures, especially in low light.

 - Optex Flexi Pod